When Do Unfavorable Business Practices Become Illegal

-Successful business management requires a keen eye for detail, a focus on innovation and a drive to succeed, but it’s also imperative to keep legal employment practices in mind.
+Successful business management requires a keen eye for detail, a focus on innovation and a drive to succeed, but it’s also imperative to keep unfavorable business practices in mind.

 You likely understand the necessity of providing a safe, secure environment for employees.
 Yet, you should familiarize yourself with some of the potential problems that, if not managed appropriately, could result in costly litigation for your business.